The Living Donor Circle of Excellence

 Notwithstanding the immense societal benefits of living donor transplantation and an abundance of evidence that financial considerations limit donation, there is near uniform support in the transplant community for eliminating the financial cost of donation simply because it is the right thing to do.
 The Presidential executive order to allow reimbursement of lost wages under the NLDAC program is a welcome step towards this goal, but it is likely that donor eligibility and reimbursement amounts will be limited.
 The AST’s living donor tool kit helps potential donors estimate their costs and includes links to available sources of financial assistance in addition to NLDAC.

 The AST has a history of advocacy for living donors: We worked closely with the Clinton Administration and former Congressman Elijah Cummings (D-MD) among other House and Senate leaders to enact legislation to provide employees of the federal government 30 days paid leave for organ donation (5 U.S.C.
 6327).
 Thereafter, a number of states began offering state employees up to 30 days leave (paid or unpaid) for serving as a living organ donor.
 The Living Donor Protection Act to prohibit discrimination of living donors in obtaining life, disability or long term care insurance is a major focus of the AST’s current advocacy efforts in the federal legislature along with ongoing efforts to enact the Immuno-bill.
-(Is there a better way to respect living donors than to ensure access to lifesaving medications required to maintain the function of the organs they donated?).
-(Insert link to immuno-grass roots effort)

 This month we are excited to launch a new initiative to help eliminate the costs of living donation for all donors.
 The Living Donor Circle of Excellence (aka The Circle) is a corporate recognition program that will celebrate and promote companies that implement an internal policy to support the wages of a living donor employee or the donor of an employee.
 There are approximately 3.5 living donors per 100,000 employed persons, so for most companies supporting a donor will be an infrequent event.
 However, by implementing policy to support donors, companies will demonstrate their recognition and support of the unique importance of living organ donation in society.
 By including living donation as a health event covered under their company’s health benefits program, employers signal their role in optimally supporting individuals who are directly contributing to a societal good.
 In addition to recognition by the AST, membership in The Circle may help companies attract and retain employees.
 Finally, by supporting the donors of employees in need of transplant, employers may indirectly benefit by helping their employee return to health and resume work as quickly as possible while reducing healthcare expenditures.
 The AST is pleased to acknowledge United Health Group (UHG) as a founding partner of The Circle.
 UHG will include all 300,000 of their employees in their internally branded HERO program.
 In addition, that AST has formally partnered with the Canadian Society of Transplantation to enable Canadian donors to be supported through their employers.